Adverse Health Impacts on Communities

 • If there is a fine for pollution violations, we need to know when the violation took place, i.e., a settlement can take years to reach, so we need to get an idea of when the incident happened.

 • The focus of the analysis should be on the most recent case for which there is a direct impact.
-Violations that are outdated (over three years) can be added as a secondary point to show persistence.
+Violations that are outdated (over three years) can be added as a secondary point to show irremediability.

 • We still require granular/specific information.
 If a company has plants in, for example, 11 States, or 1 country, we cannot add the population of the 11 States or of the entire country and state that they all probably suffer from a sort of pollution.
 We would need to be granular and look at the population nearby the plants.
-This will allow us to fill the required quantitative metric on scale accurately.
+This will allow us to fill the required quantitative metric on severity accurately.

 • Just discussing air pollution without touching upon soil/water pollution for relevant industries.
 If air pollution does not meet our standards, please conduct more research on soil and water pollution, which can make the analysis much more robust and increases the chance for publication as there are more chances the company has harmed the health of nearby residents.